List of Downton Abbey characters: Mrs Beryl Patmore

 Beryl Patmore (played by Lesley Nicol) is the cook at Downton.
 Mrs Patmore is in charge of the kitchen and kitchen staff.
 She takes great pride in her cooking and is a perfectionist in the kitchen.
 When the food does not meet her exacting standards, she takes her frustration out on the maids, especially Daisy.
 Throughout the first series she is often seen bossing around and shouting at Daisy while working but cares for her like a daughter and often offers her advice.
-She also seems to have protective feelings towards Daisy when she suspects that some of the other staff such as Thomas or Miss O'Brien are trying to make a fool or take advantage of her.
-Occasionally her caring attitude may become even counterproductive, as when she advises that Daisy should not sacrifice that much of her spare time to try to self-educate herself, as she sees that hopes for that kind of lifestyle which would justify such efforts are set too high considering Daisy's chances to move in the social hierarchy of that era.
+She also seems to have protective feelings towards Daisy when she suspects that some of the other staff, such as Thomas or Miss O'Brien, are trying to make a fool or take advantage of her.
+Occasionally her caring attitude may become even counterproductive, such as when she advises that Daisy should not sacrifice so much of her spare time to try to self-educate herself, as she sees that hopes for that kind of lifestyle which would justify such efforts are set too high considering Daisy's chances to move in the social hierarchy of that era.
+Mrs Patmore is the only person among the staff other than Mrs Hughes not to have antagonistic feelings towards Thomas Barrow, whom she described as a "troubled soul".